-Historic Township Road Contributions 2018 - 2021
+Historic Township Road Contributions 2019 - 2022

-The chart below includes all contributions made by the township to WCRC including local road investments, non-motorized improvements, bond payments, primary road investments by a township, etc.
+This chart includes all contributions made by the township to WCRC including local road investments, non-motorized improvements, bond payments, primary road investments by a township, etc. See Appendix E for a map of these investments.